Baseball Magazine

-Baseball Magazine is a now-defunct baseball magazine, the first monthly baseball magazine published in the United States.
+Baseball Magazine was a baseball magazine, the first monthly baseball magazine published in the United States.
 The magazine was founded by Boston sportswriter Jake Morse prior to the 1908 season.
 It continued publishing until September 1957.
 The magazine was resurrected for a short reprieve from November 1964 through April 1965, before folding again.
 The magazine was based in Boston.

 Morse stated that his mission in starting Baseball Magazine was to "fill the need of a monthly organ filled with the highest thought surrounding the game, well edited, well printed, and filled with first class illustrations."